Cricket World Cup: Tournament

 The captains of the 2007 Cricket World Cup.

 The format used in the 2007 World Cup involved 16 teams allocated into four groups of four.
 Within each group, the teams played each other in a round-robin format.
 Teams earned points for wins and half-points for ties.
 The top two teams from each group moved forward to the Super 8 round.
 The Super 8 teams played the other six teams that progressed from the different groups.
 Teams earned points in the same way as the group stage, but carried their points forward from previous matches against the other teams who qualified from the same group to the Super 8 stage.
 The top four teams from the Super 8 round advanced to the semi-finals, and the winners of the semi-finals played in the final.

-The format used in the 2011 and 2015 World Cups featured two groups of seven teams, each playing in a round-robin format.
-The top four teams from each group proceeded to the knock out stage consisting of quarter-finals, semi-finals and ultimately the final.
+The format used in the 2011 and 2015 World Cups featured two groups of seven teams in the group stage, with the top four teams from each group advancing to the quarter-finals, semi-finals and ultimately the final.

-In the 2019 and 2023 editions of the tournament, the number of teams participating dropped to 10.
-Each team is scheduled to play against each other once in a round robin format, before entering the semifinals, a similar format to the 1992 World Cup.
-The 2027 and 2031 World Cups will have 14 teams, with the format same as the 2003 edition.